Poortugal; Where all dreams are shattered and all nightmares begin

 Your rights are in no way safeguarded and protected in Portugal!
 It’s all a fallacy!

 Strangely enough, I noticed that the Portuguese don’t go out very much, as the streets all over the country, including the two largest Portuguese cities, are almost always depressingly empty of people, with some exceptions in the very few richer neighborhoods.
 The only places where I really found crowds of people were where there are tourists, and these are also the only places where street vendors survive and thrive because of the tourist consumption, since the Portuguese mostly buy groceries and Chinese or very cheap products.
-I also noticed that, very oddly, where there are many foreigners, there are hardly any Portuguese, this must be related to the inferiority complexes of the Portuguese, they avoid to mix with the foreigners, which of course is a pretty idiotic behavior.
+I also noticed that, very oddly, where there are many foreigners, there are hardly any Portuguese, this must be related to the inferiority complex of the Portuguese, they avoid mixing with the foreigners, which is of course a pretty idiotic behavior.

 Chinese stores in Portugal